-Me – “Go get your owner son.
-Say to him or her… the fat man walks alone.
+Me – “Go get your proprietor son.
+Say to them… the fat man walks alone.
 They’ll understand.”

 The kid hesitates and then ambles off to the back room.
 The owner comes racing out after hearing the secret phrase.
-He looks nervous, is sweating and steals a wide-eyed ring-look.
+He looks nervous, is sweating and steals a wide-eyed look at my ring.

-Proprietor – “I had no idea you were coming Sir.
+Proprietor – “I had no idea you were coming to my restaurant today Sir.
 I’m Benjamin Sherman.
+Benny.
 We don’t get many… McRing wearers in here.”

 Sherman looked crestfallen.

 Me – “Just joking Sherman!
 You need to maintain a McSense of humour.”

 Sherman – “Oh, joking.
 Right.”
 He giggled uneasily.

 Sherman noticed the large, middle-aged man working the chip fryer.
 A button around his gut, under more pressure than any button deserved to be, had popped open.
 The proprietor raced over and spoke into the big man’s ear, who then looked over to me questioningly and did the button up.